What is Electroneum (ETN)? | An All-Encompassing Guide

 The recipient gets their funds through their wallet’s private view key which scans the blockchain.
 Once detected and retrieved by the wallet, a single-use private key is created (corresponding with senders public key).

 Transactions are relatively fast with dynamic fees based on the level of traffic on the network.
 You can check out the recent blocks here.
-The vast majority of the blocks have less than 0.2 ETN in total fees and new blocks are added around every minute.
+The vast majority of transactions have less than 0.2 ETN in total fees and new blocks are added every minute or so.

 The Electroneum codebase tries to avoid powerful ASICs having a huge advantage over CPU miners.
 The mining utilizes a memory bound algorithm to try and encourage CPU mining, giving average users easy access to ETN.
 The ability to give everyone access to this coin will be a recurring theme throughout this guide.

 Electroneum’s greatest differentiator is using a mobile app to bring in new users.
-It is already available on Android and is coming to iOS in 2018.
+It’s already available both for Android and iOS.

 The app provides access to a digital wallet and the ability to send and receive ETN.
 For extra security, you also have the option to create offline paper wallets.
 It’s recommended you spread your coins out across several paper wallets in case you lose one.

 The app incentivizes you to share your knowledge of Electroneum with the world.
-Anyone who invites 5 friends to join the app is entered into a contest to win 5000 ETN.
-The new users you invited are also eligible to win.
+Anyone who invites five friends to join the app is entered into a contest to win 5000 ETN.
+The new users you invite are also eligible to win.

 But why pay people to do virtual mining?
 “The mobile miners bring the utility of viral marketing to Electroneum.
 It’s important to remember they aren’t bringing blockchain utility, they’re bringing a different utility – they’re bringing on users at a ridiculously low CPA and allowing Electroneum to have viral growth.”